-UPGRADE

-The UPGRADE jumper J16 located at the top edge of the module is used when firmware upgrades are being done to the module.
+UPGRADE The UPGRADE jumper J16 located at the top edge of the module is used when firmware upgrades are being done to the module.
 For normal operation it should be installed in the RUN position.
 See the Upgrading Firmware section in the front of the binder for more information.

-To upgrade the firmware in the module pull it out of the frame.
-Move Jumper J16 into the UPGRADE position.
-Install the Upgrade cable provided (located in the vinyl pouch in the front of this manual) onto header J24.
+To upgrade the firmware in the module unit pull it out of the frame.
+Move Jumper J16 into the UPGRD position.
+Install the Upgrade cable provided (located in the vinyl pouch in the front of this manual) onto header J24 just behind the small LEDs.
 Re-install the module into the frame.
-Perform the upgrade as described in the Upgrading Firmware section in the front of the binder.
+Run the upgrade as described in the Upgrading Firmware section in the front of the binder.
 Once the upgrade is completed, remove the module from the frame, move J16 into the RUN position, remove the upgrade cable and re-install the module.
 The module is now ready for normal operation.